Skip to main content

 attached:^(RCMessage *successMessage) {

-// Successfully stored in the database
+//Message successfully stored in database

 }